nlindenau/GCP-feline-flavors/README.md

 Note that creating resources might incur costs.
 Read the GCP pricing policy [here](https://cloud.google.com/pricing).

+The best way to interact with the content is to clone this repository to your local machine.

 # Structure

 Each lesson is contained in a short episode, in which Fancy Feline Deli is facing a digital transformation challenge.